Nevenall/Shift-X/System/01 Basics.md

 ### 2. The Player Chooses the Action Rating

 The player chooses which **action rating** to roll, following from what their character is doing on-screen.
 If you want to roll your {Fight} action, then get in a fight.
-If you want to roll your {Command} action, then inspire someone to follow you.
+If you want to roll your {Inspire} action, then inspire someone to follow you.
 You can’t roll a given action rating unless your character is presently performing that action in the fiction.

 ### 3. The Player Chooses Which Powers They Want Use